 Principal, Rob Ford, was appointed in September 2015 having been a Deputy Headteacher at Crickhowell High School, Powys and before that at Royal Wootton Bassett Academy.
 Rob was a History and Politics graduate from York University and began his career in the independent sector.
 Rob had a very strong background in international education and the International Baccalaureate and was a consultant and ambassador for the British Council.
 Rob set up and chaired the IB South West region of schools and worked in a number of countries over the years with schools in Indonesia, Vietnam, Thailand, Russia, India, South Africa, Europe, Canada and the USA.
 Rob’s Headship coincided with a fluctuating educational picture and significant fall in national school funding.
 With many schools rushing into joining Multi Academy Trusts over the last couple of years Wyedean School was invited in the autumn of 2015 to join a small select group of South West schools in the National Schools Commissioner, Sir David Carter’s “Race to Outstanding”.
-The school in 2016 also joined Challenge Partners, the old London Challenge group, with a focus on outstanding and high performing school improvement in a large proven network in England without losing school governance.
-Rob’s vision for Wyedean was to look outwards and to build on the successful work and best traditions of his predecessors focussing this community school on World Class 21st Century learning.
-Rob was appointed Director of Heritage International Group (May 2019), based in Eastern.
-The flagship school and group's headquarters in Moldova.
+The school in 2016 also joined Challenge Partners, the old London Challenge group.
+Rob was appointed Director of Heritage International Group (May 2019), based in Moldova.

-Vice Principals - Jodie Howells and Dai Thomas.
+The current Vice Principals are Jodie Howells and Dai Thomas.

 For its comparatively short history, Wyedean has already acquired quite a long list of well known former students, headed by megastar, Harry Potter author Joanne Rowling, and including England World Cup rugby union player Georgia Stevens, BBC political reporter Ross Hawkins, and film and TV actor Owain Yeoman and Richard Adlam AKA Fiasco Music Producer.